gopeztheeugene/persistence-sentinel/README.md

 # persistence-sentinel-check
-***kql_persistence_check.ps1: Runs a series of kql queries to inspect persistence on compromised host/s.
-Uses the Az cmdlets and saves it to several csv files.
-Allows an option to enter known compromised user/s, will only query devices the user/s logged into.
+Runs a series of kql queries to inspect persistence on compromised host/s by using the Az cmdlets.
+Allows an option to enter known compromised user/s and will then query devices the user/s logged into(depends on entered date).

+***Kql queries the following:
+a.
+Scheduled task creations and updates from defender's telemetry and collected security events.
+b.
+Run and RunOnce Registry Keys
+c.
+WinLogon Registry Key
+d.
+Service installation (will include Service registry ImagePath modifications soon).
+e.
+File creations in startup folder
+f.
+Modifications to File Association (https://attack.mitre.org/techniques/T1546/001/)
+g.
+Wmi subscriptions
+h.
+Group Manipulation
+i.
+User Manipulation